ome/omero-build/README.md

 The compilation, publishing, and delivery of the applications are automated by means of a Gradle (https://gradle.org/) build file.
-In order to perform a publish all sub-projects, all you need is a JDK -- version 1.8 or later.
+In order to run tasks for all sub-projects, all you need is a JDK -- version 1.8 or later.
 Clone this GitHub repository `git clone https://github.com/ome/omero-build.git`.

 To list the available OMERO tasks, run:

   gradle tasks

+To publish locally all sub-projects, run:

+  gradle publishToMavenLocal